What exotic fruits can you find in Phuket?

 2. Ma Yong Chit

 Ma Yong Chit is a surprisingly delicious seasonal fruit only available between February and April.
-It looks like a very tiny mango, but taste is sweeter, fruity and more delicate than mangoes.
+It looks like a tiny mango, but its taste is sweeter, fruity and more delicate than mangoes.
 The texture is very smooth in the mouth.

 3. Rambutan [ngǿ]

-Rambutan is a well-known and very popular funny looking fruit.
+Rambutan is a well-known and very popular funny-looking fruit.
 Red and hairy on the outside, it is white and very sweet on the inside.

-- The best season for Rambutans is usually May to September but you probably can find them all year round.
+- The best season for Rambutans is usually May to September, but you probably can find them all year round.

 4. Mangosteens [mung kut]